astral-sh/ty/docs/README.md

 ## Rules

-Rules are individual type checks that detect common issues in your code—such as incompatible assignments, missing imports, or invalid type annotations.
+Rules are individual checks that ty performs to detect common issues in your code — such as incompatible assignments, missing imports, or invalid type annotations.
 Each rule focuses on a specific pattern and can be turned on or off depending on your project’s needs.

-See [rules] for a reference of all supported rules.
+See [rules](./reference/rules.md) for an enumeration of all supported rules.

-### Rule level
+### Rule levels

 Each rule has a configurable level: